rindow/rindow.github.io/_neuralnetworks/index.md

 The Rindow Neural Networks is a high-level neural networks library for machine learning.

-The goal is to be able to describe a network model in PHP as well as Python using a description method similar to Keras.
+The goal is to make it easy to write network models in PHP, just like Keras on Python.

 If you use the rindow_openblas php extension, you can calculate at speed close to CPU version of tensorflow.